OpenDevICON/opendevicon/docs/testidoltoken.md

 ![](../assets/wallet.png)

 Now, click the `Create Token[IDOL]` button to create a new token.
 Enter the `name`, `age`, `gender` and load the `image`.
 Then, upload the image.
 The image will be stored in [IPFS](https://ipfs.io/) and it will return a hash.
 Then, create the token.

 ![](../assets/createidoltoken.png)

 Now, go to the homepage.
 The new token is created and is owned by `hxaad0d6e403a9f62bcdbe4479a241786c1c346d3c`.
 ![](../assets/listofidols.png)

 ## Transfer Idol Token
 To transfer a token to another address, select a token.
-In this case, we select the token we just created, i.e. the  Tony Stark token.
+In this case, we select the token we just created, i.e. the  Angelina Jolie token.
 ![](../assets/selecttoken.png)

 Click on Transfer button and select the address to which the token is to be transferred and confirm the transfer.